 Once you have ensured that any legally protected files are stored in a system that is compliant with regulations, you should understand the risks of storing other sensitive files in the cloud or on a local server.
 You need to evaluate the level of risk associated with sensitive information getting out and include that in your evaluation of the ROI of moving to the cloud and/or investing in cybersecurity.

 If you’re dealing with legal records, your organization should use a system designed for legal records, with purpose-built security controls.
-Don’t choose a general purpose system like SharePoint and then try to build a secure legal file system yourself.
+Don’t choose a general purpose system like SharePoint or Google Drive and then try to build a secure legal file system yourself.
 It’s not being in the cloud that makes general purpose systems less than ideal for these highly confidential files, it’s the lack of out-of-the-box industry-specific security control points.

 Semi-Private Files